zumasys/docs/site/jbase/howto/create-terminal-definitions-for-jbase/terminfo-usage/README.md

 This is because the value of the passed parameter varies considerably between different supported emulations.
 Instead we use the jBASE name to describe the capability.

-If you look at the /opt/jbase/CurrentVersion/config/Config_EMULATE file, you will see these translations.
+If you look at the $JBCRELEASEDIR/config/Config_EMULATE file, you will see these translations.

-For example if later on we refer to the jBASE name of 'printer_on', you will see that in the default emulation this is the equivalent of using @(-17) in your application.
+For example, if later on we refer to the jBASE name of 'printer_on', you will see that in the default emulation this is the equivalent of using @(-17) in your application.

 Two tables now follow.